What type of call do residents take?

 How does Nebraska approach clinical pathology rotations?

 The clinical pathology rotations incorporate a balance between hands on learning at the bench, didactics, department meetings, quality control, clinical consultations, research and development issues and independent studying.
 This allows enough structure for the residents to learn the practical and daily duties of a pathologist in charge of a clinical laboratory while still allowing study time to learn the more esoteric aspects of clinical pathology that we need to pass the boards.
-Anatomic pathology responsibilities such as autopsy sign out or other service obligations do not overlap or detract from clinical pathology rotations.
+There is a monthly conference in which staff and residents present interesting clinical pathology cases encountered on rotations.

 - Residency Program